 - When the company is on a tight budget and is not cost-effective paying high local salaries.

 - When the company doesn’t want to waste time on employee hiring and personnel management.

 - When the project needs to be scaled on time.

 Dedicated development pros and cons

-Pros.
 Hiring a dedicated team of software engineers can be a huge benefit for the business.
 It allows saving on software development costs and time to market for their product while enjoying the full transparency of the development process and real-time communication.
-The company has complete control over the project delivery and teamwork, engagement with business needs, flexibility for planning, and priority changes.
+The client company has complete control over the project delivery and teamwork, engagement with business needs, flexibility for planning, and priority changes.
 The cost is entirely predictable.
-There is an opportunity to grow or decrease project when it’s necessary.
+There is an opportunity to grow or decrease projects when it’s necessary.

 If you are still struggling with the challenges of choosing a remote development vendor, we at DevCom will do our best to turn up with the most reasonable IT outsourcing or outstaffing solution for your business requirements.

-DevCom has 20 years of experience in remote work and management of remote teams based in Ukraine for clients in the USA, Canada, the UK, Western Europe, Australia, and the Middle East under an outsourcing and outstaffing model.
+DevCom has 20 years of experience in remote work and management of remote teams based in Ukraine for clients in the USA, Canada, the UK, Western Europe, Australia, and the Middle East under outsourcing and outstaffing models.
 We know exactly how to ensure your business can continue to function optimally.